My ALS Reversal

 By the time of this visit, we had made a firm commitment that we simply would not accept the death sentence so easily delivered by our well-meaning doctors.
 I am an engineer, inventor, and entrepreneur.
 I have spent most of my adult life solving problems and challenges.
 I realized this disease should be treated no differently.
 I am sorry to admit it was not an easy sell, even to myself.
 I was discouraged many times during those first several weeks.

 We struggled through the January weather.
 Getting from a warm restaurant back to the handicap parking required several minutes to calm an ensuing coughing spell.
 I also found that I had an extremely high sensitivity to perfumes, smoke, deodorants, and any cool air flows.
+However a friend intruduced us to essential oils.
+"Breathe" was one we used that was very valuable in helping me to breathe.
+Kay also rubbed a combination of four oils on my feet each night and that helped me relax and get to sleep.
+It may have also helped ease some of the ALS symtoms.
+The April and August entries in our 2017 update give details about our use of the essential oils.

 A cousin of Kay’s had given us a book written by a man afflicted with ALS.
 It was a road map for living with ALS, showing uses of all kinds of devices and aids to help manage continued function loss; wheel chairs, body lifts, toilet aids, braces, etc. As I read the book, replete with photos and explanations, my anger rose.
 I finally picked it up, took it in the kitchen and slammed it down on the counter in front of Kay.
 “I am simply not going there!”
 I exclaimed.
 “I am not going to use a cane, a walker, a powered chair, or any of their other devices!”